Breast Augmentation Scotland

-Ms Lucy Khan and Mr Chris Cartlidge undertake breast implant augmentation following a full surgical assessment and careful discussion about your goals.
+Ms Lucy Khan and Mr Chris Cartlidge are breast augmentation surgeons who undertake breast implant surgery following a full surgical assessment and careful discussion about your goals.
 We find out the look you want to achieve.
 At the clinic you will simulate a breast augmentation on your own chest using our breast implant shells.
 You can see and feel your potential implant-augmented breasts in real life, not just on a screen.

 Call 0131 467 1450 for an appointment at Dr Nestor’s Medical Cosmetic Centre, Edinburgh.